3 major lifestyle trends for 2022, according to Pinterest

-With 400 million users worldwide, Pinterest has identified 175 emerging trends that may well shape 2022.
+With 400 million users worldwide, Pinterest has identified 175 emerging lifestyle trends that may well shape 2022.

 Originality is also on the agenda for nails and hair.
 Galaxy nail art has seen searches up 115%, for example.
 And hair looks set to go out of the ordinary in 2022, with the mullet making a comeback with searches up 190%.
 But naturalness is in the spotlight too, it seems, with short natural hairstyles seeing searches increase by 185%.